microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 These are the V2 specific APIs and whether we expect them to work as expected ✅  or not 🔴, or there are issues still to be fixed 🔶.
 If you require access to the related GitHib issues please email your GitHub username to [support@microbit.org](mailto:support@microbit.org?subject=Request%20for%20access%20to%20GitHub%2issues&body=Name%3A%0D%0A%0D%0AGitHub%20ID%3A).

+{% include alert-info.html content="It is important that we work with the community to establish how these APIs work.
+As such they are subject to change as we get feedback and iterate on them.
+When they are finalised, we will notify people via the [DAL, Editors and Devices](https://microbit.us14.list-manage.com/subscribe?u=e1c30f24b90ff3d70275cfff2&id=25403c7650) newsletter." %}

 ### MakeCode APIs

 | API                                                 | Blocks         | Status                | GitHub Issues |